Configure GCP Developer Connect Account Connectors

 To keep things focused, common connector patterns are omitted, including:

-- Annotations for arbitrary metadata (annotations)
+• Annotations and labels for metadata

 These omissions are intentional: the goal is to illustrate how each connector feature is wired, not provide drop-in integration modules.
 See the AccountConnector resource reference for all available configuration options.